 Applicants must be HOPE Network members, and can submit membership applications (see form on website) when applying for the grant.
 Applicant must be a single mother of a child under 18 or a single female legal guardian of a minor child.
 She must reside in Milwaukee, Waukesha, Washington, Ozaukee, or Racine Counties.
 Grant winners will volunteer 10 hours to HOPE Network or a local community organization.
-Alternatively, those seeking financial aid to attend a college or university can also avail of student loans without cosigner.

-For the HOPE grant, applicants may print out the application form from HOPE Network’s website and submit with 3 photocopies of everything, as specified on the form.
+Applicants may print out the application form from HOPE Network’s website and submit with 3 photocopies of everything, as specified on the form.
 Website is: www.hopenetworkinc.org

 HOPE Network is a volunteer-based grass-roots support system providing emotional, educational, and material support to single pregnant women and single mothers and their children in the greater Milwaukee area.
 Key programs are: cribs and safe sleep education, 28-page quarterly resource news magazine, scholarships, a clothing bank, and family events.
 HOPE Network was founded in 1982 by local resident Gail Grenier Sweet.
 Since 1988, HOPE Network has awarded $100,200 in educational grants to 98 single mothers.